 So we can use the published size information about pet carriers to give us a good idea of the under seat dimensions.

-Here are some of the most common sizes.
+The airlines below are some of the most common sizes.
 Please do your own research and even contact your airline to check.

 Pet Carrier Under Seat Size Limit